Aglaonema Plants

 Care of Diamond Aglaonema

 The Diamond Aglaonema likes moderate to high light, so placing them in an office setting is good.
 Watering is about once per week during the winter seasons, a little more often during the hot summer seasons.
-It is important that your container drains well if not, the root system can develop root rot quickly.
+Your container must drain well; if not, the root system can develop root rot quickly.

 From my own experience, it does not like to be in direct full sunlight, doing so, and it will quickly turn brown on its delicate foliage.
 However, indoors, it can take full artificial light, and they should be placed in a warm area.